DrBomb/ExpressionAppBridge/README.md

  * `--debug-expapp` will enable ExpressionApp printing to console
  * `--debug-param params` params should be a comma separated list of terms, those parameters will get printed to console.
 It needs some work.
  * `--cal` will force a calibration call regardless if the cal file is present

+### Black screen issues

+In case the ExpressionApp opens but there is no face looking at you, there are a few things you can check.

+ * Make sure you've selected the correct camera
+ * Make sure the camera is not  in use already
+ * A black screen will also stay until you come in frame
+ * If you are certain it is the correct camera, you can check to see what ExpressionApp is telling you regarding your camera.
+Run the program with the debug-expapp flag: `python main.py --debug-expapp` and it should give you a bunch of info and at some point a line that reads `Final camera configuration` with a resolution and FPS, that should work.

+Of course, if you're still having issues you can contact me over discord and I can point you on the right direction.

 ### Calibration